 OBJECTIVE: The aim of this work was to develop an amorphous solid dispersions/solutions (ASD) of a poorly soluble drug, budesonide (BUD) with a novel polymer Soluplus(®) (BASF, Germany) using a freeze-drying technique, in order to improve dissolution and absorption through the nasal route.
 SIGNIFICANCE: The small volume of fluid present in the nasal cavity limits the absorption of a poorly soluble drug.
 Budesonide is a corticosteroid, practically insoluble and normally administered as a suspension-based nasal spray.
 METHODS: The formulation was prepared through freeze-drying of polymer-drug solution.
 The formulation was assessed for its physicochemical (specific surface area, calorimetric analysis and X-ray powder diffraction), release properties and aerodynamic properties as well as transport in vitro using RPMI 2650 nasal cells, in order to elucidate the efficacy of the Soluplus-BUD formulation.
 RESULTS: The freeze-dried Soluplus-BUD formulation (LYO) showed a porous structure with a specific surface area of 1.4334±0.0178 m(2)/g.
 The calorimetric analysis confirmed an interaction between BUD and Soluplus and X-ray powder diffraction the amorphous status of the drug.
 The freeze-dried formulation (LYO) showed faster release compared to both water-based suspension and dry powder commercial products.
 Furthermore, a LYO formulation, bulked with calcium carbonate (LYO-Ca), showed suitable aerodynamic characteristics for nasal drug delivery.
 The permeation across RPMI 2650 nasal cell model was higher compared to a commercial water-based BUD suspension.
 CONCLUSIONS: Soluplus has been shown to be a promising polymer for the formulation of BUD amorphous solid suspension/solution.
 This opens up opportunities to develop new formulations of poorly soluble drug for nasal delivery.

-Sukkar, M.B. & Harris, J. 2017, 'Potential impact of oxidative stress induced growth inhibitor 1 (OSGIN1) on airway epithelial cell autophagy in chronic obstructive pulmonary disease (COPD)', Journal of Thoracic Disease, vol. 9, no. 12, pp. 4825-4827.View/Download from: Publisher's site
+Sukkar, M.B. & Harris, J. 2017, 'Potential impact of oxidative stress induced growth inhibitor 1 (OSGIN1) on airway epithelial cell autophagy in chronic obstructive pulmonary disease (COPD)', Journal of Thoracic Disease, vol. 9, no. 12, pp. 4825-4827.View/Download from: UTS OPUS or Publisher's site

 The SPARC (secreted protein acidic and rich in cysteine) protein is matricellular molecule regulating interactions between cells and their surrounding extracellular matrix (ECM).
 This protein thus governs fundamental cellular functions such as cell adhesion, proliferation and differentiation.
 SPARC also regulates the expression and activity of numerous growth factors and matrix metalloproteinases essential for ECM degradation and turnover.
 Studies in SPARC-null mice have revealed a critical role for SPARC in tissue development, injury and repair and in the regulation of the immune response.
 In the lung, SPARC drives pathological responses in non-small cell lung cancer and idiopathic pulmonary fibrosis by promoting microvascular remodelling and excessive deposition of ECM proteins.
 Remarkably, although chronic airway conditions such as asthma and chronic obstructive pulmonary disease (COPD) involve significant remodelling in both the airway and vascular compartments, the role of SPARC in these conditions has thus far been overlooked.
 In this review, we discuss the role of SPARC in lung cancer and pulmonary fibrosis, as well as potential mechanisms by which it may contribute to the disease process in asthma and COPD.